Fully Offline Reinforcement Learning: Proofs

-We proved in \cref{proof:regret_bound_app} that the rate of convergence of the sum of discounted TV distances between the true and predictive history distributions governs the rate of decrease in regret decreases with increasing data.
 Using the Bretagnolle-Huber inequality (see \cref{sec:math_prelim_app}), we now relate the sum of discounted TV distances to a sum of KL divergences, allowing us to control the expected regret using the PIL.